 Why the Mixed Relay Addition Matters

 While the inclusion of mixed relay into the Olympic program is great news, it adds a whole new element to the Olympic qualification process.
 For the mixed relay, each qualified country will compete with two men and two women.
-Each athlete does a swim, bike, then run before handing off to the next teammate.
+Each athlete does a swim, bike, and run before handing off to the next teammate.
 The order of competitors is female/male/female/male, and the distance for each athlete at the Olympics will be a 300m swim, an 8km bike, and a 2km run.

 How Many Athletes Get to Go?

-There has always been a huge variety in how NOCs decide to allocate the spots and the mixed relay is adding a whole new twist to the equation.
+There has always been a huge variety in how NOCs decide to allocate their country’s spots and the mixed relay is adding a whole new twist to the equation.
 Do you let the athletes prove they can perform under pressure and earn their Olympic slot on the race course?
-Or, do you leave it entirely in the hands of a committee?
+Or, do you leave it entirely in the hands of a discretionary committee?
 Sometimes NOCs decide to “sacrifice” a spot and choose a “domestique” athlete to help a potential medal contender through the swim and bike.
 The ups and downs of deciding the best way to hand out spots have led to plenty of controversy in the past.

 How the U.S. Athletes Will Qualify